zedlopez/ifm/The Recipe Book.md

 command; but if not, it sends Clark off to look for something likely.
 [The Man of Steel] demonstrates the use of this.

-Second: though it doesn't actually contribute to the goal-seeking per se, lively reporting brings characters' generated behavior to life.
+Second: though it doesn't actually contribute to the goal-seeking per se, lively reporting brings characters' generated behaviour to life.

 ``` transcript
 Clark eats a donut.